Ime Udoka: Independiente (2001)

 Udoka played with Independiente in 2001.

 North Charleston Lowgators (2002–2003)

 Udoka played with the North Charleston Lowgators from 2002 to 2003.

 Adirondack Wildcats (2003)

-Udoka played with the Adirondack Wildcats in 2003.
+Udoka played for the Adirondack Wildcats of the United States Basketball League in 2003, where he averaged 19.4 points and 9.2 rebounds in 15 games.

 Charleston Lowgators (2003–2004)

-Udoka played in the NBDL with the Charleston Lowgators, who drafted him with 39th overall pick in 2002 NBDL Draft.
+Udoka played in the NBDL with the Charleston Lowgators, who drafted him with 39th overall pick in the 2002 NBDL Draft.

 Los Angeles Lakers (2004)

 On January 14, 2004, Udoka signed a 10-day contract with the Los Angeles Lakers.

 Fort Worth Flyers (2005–2006)

 After a stint in Europe, which included a brief summer contract with Žalgiris Kaunas, Lithuanian champions and Euroleague participants, Udoka returned to the United States and was once again drafted in NBDL.
 This time, he was drafted third overall by the Fort Worth Flyers in the 2005 NBDL Draft.
 Udoka averaged 17.1 points and 6.2 rebounds per game with the Flyers.

 New York Knicks (2006)

 On April 6, 2006, Udoka signed with the New York Knicks.
 He appeared in eight games, averaging 2.8 points, 2.1 rebounds, and 0.8 assists in 14.3 minutes.
 Udoka was waived on September 11.